intershop/helm-charts/charts/iom/README.rst

 It is still possible to define custom values, by using the parameters *oms.jwtSecret* and *oms.jwtSecretKeyRef*.

-Handling of persistent storage for shared file-system was improved
+Handling of persistent storage for the Shared File System was improved
 ==================================================================

-The configuration and documentation of persistent storage for shared file-system was improved.
+The configuration and documentation of persistent storage for the Shared File System was improved.

-A new documentation page "`Persistent Storage <docs/PersistentStorage.rst>`_" was added, that describes the configuration of shared file-system in detail.
+A new documentation page "`Persistent Storage <docs/PersistentStorage.rst>`_" was added, that describes the configuration of the Shared File System in detail.
 Documentation of "`Helm Parameters of IOM <docs/ParametersIOM.rst>`_" was updated.

 Please note, that the new configuration requires migration of Helm parameters.